vighnesh3043/Analysis-of-the-Hiring-Process-/README.md

 ## How to Use

 1. Clone this repository to your local machine.
-2. Open the Excel file `` to access the dataset used for analysis.
+2. Open the Excel file `Hiring Process Analytics.xlsx` to access the dataset used for analysis.
 3. Review the Excel sheets for data details and formulas used for calculations.
 4. Explore the generated visualizations in the `graphs` directory.
 5. Refer to the project report for detailed insights and recommendations.